Forex Market: Indian rupee opens lower against US dollar | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-The domestic currency, the Indian rupee has depreciated against the US dollar in the early hours of trading in forex market.
-The muted opening of Indian share market has weighed upon the Indian rupee.
+The domestic currency, the Indian rupee has opened marginally lower against the US dollar in the early hours of trading in forex market.
+As per the market experts the weak opening of Indian share market has weighed upon the Indian rupee.

-At the interbank forex market, the Indian rupee opened lower by 10 paise at 73.22 against US dollar on Monday.
-On Friday, the Indian rupee settled trading at 73.12 against the US dollar.
+At the interbank forex market the Indian rupee opened marginally lower at 73.03 against the US dollar.
+The Indian rupee had settled at 72.99 against the US dollar on Thursday.

-However, India’s forex reserves continue to touch new life high at US dollar 586.082 billion.
-The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose by 0.06 per cent to 90.29.

 Post Your Comments